-Major real estate investor Fannie Mae’s HomePath Ready Buyer program allows potential homeowners to buy a foreclosed property with as little as 3% down.
+Major real estate investor Fannie Mae’s HomePath Ready Buyer™ program allows potential homeowners to buy a foreclosed property with as little as 3% down with up to 3% closing cost assistance.
 If you want to buy a home but can’t afford a standard-market property, choosing a HomePath home might be right for you.

-We’ll teach you more about the HomePath program and how you can buy a HomePath home.
+In this article, we’ll explain more about the HomePath program and how you can buy a HomePath home.
 We’ll also introduce you to some of the benefits and drawbacks of buying a foreclosed property.

 What Is HomePath?

 Fannie sometimes takes control of these properties through a deal called a “deed in lieu.”
-During a deed in lieu transfer, the homeowner willingly gives up control of the property, this means that the foreclosed homes available through HomePath are often in much better condition than homes that were involuntarily seized.
+During a deed in lieu transfer, the homeowner willingly gives up control of the property; this means that the foreclosed homes available through HomePath are often in much better condition than homes that were involuntarily seized.